LucasGaviao/letradle/README.md

 # Letradle

-A word-guessing game inspired by titles like Termo, Letreco, and Wordle, developed in Flutter for Brazilian Portuguese.
+A word-guessing game inspired by titles like Termo, Letroso, and Wordle, developed in Flutter for Brazilian Portuguese.

 ## 📜 About the Game